quicwg/base-drafts/draft-ietf-quic-tls.md

 For packets with a long header, the ciphertext starting immediately after the packet number is used.

-For packets with a short header, the packet number length is not known before decryption, so it is assumed to be the smaller of the maximum possible packet number encoding (4 octets), or the size of the protected packet minus the minimum expansion for the AEAD.
+For packets with a short header, the packet number length is assumed to be the smaller of the maximum possible packet number encoding (4 octets), or the size of the protected packet minus the minimum expansion for the AEAD.
 Thus, the sampled ciphertext for a short header can be determined by: